RTEMS/rtems-docs/c_user/multiprocessing.rst

 by the MPCI layer.
 The number of packets available is dependent on the MPCI layer implementation... index:: MPCI entry points

-The entry points to the routines in the user’s MPCI layer should be placed in the Multiprocessor Communications Interface Table.
+The entry points to the routines in the user's MPCI layer should be placed in the Multiprocessor Communications Interface Table.
 The user must provide entry points for each of the following table entries in a multiprocessor system: